-Functions and duties of senate
+Functions of senate

-- 28. (1) Subject to the provisions of the Higher Education Act, the senate is responsible for regulating all teaching, learning, research and academic functions of the University and all other functions delegated or assigned to it by the council. - (2) Without derogating from the generality of subparagraph (1), the senate may - - if delegated to do so by resolution of the council make or amend any Rule relating to the curriculum for any University qualification, but may do so only after consulting the relevant faculty board; - (b) if delegated to do so by resolution of the council, make or amend any Rule relating to the manner in which students are to be examined and the assessment of the academic performance of any student; - (c) make recommendations to the council regarding the faculty to which each academic department, school or other academic structure belongs; - (d) make recommendations to the council regarding the establishment and disestablishment of faculties, academic departments, schools and other academic structures; - (e) make recommendations to the council prior to the appointment of a dean;
+- 30. (1) Subject to the Higher Education Act, the senate is accountable to the council for regulating all teaching, learning, research and academic functions of the University and all other functions delegated or assigned to it by the council. - (2) Without derogating from the generality of subparagraph (1) the organisation and superintendence of instruction and examinations, and of lectures and classes, vest in the senate and the senate - - (a) if delegated to do so by resolution of council, may make or amend any Rule relating to the curriculum for, or to the obtaining of, any University degree, diploma, licentiate or other qualification, but may do so only after consulting the relevant faculty board; - (b) if delegated to do so by resolution of council, may make or amend any Rule relating to the manner in which students are to be examined. - (c) determines what standard of proficiency is required to be attained in any mode of assessment that may be used in order to satisfy the requirements for the obtaining of each degree, diploma, licentiate, certificate or other qualification. - (d) may make recommendations to the council regarding the faculty to which each academic department, school or other academic structure belongs; - (e) may make recommendations to the council regarding the establishment and disestablishment of faculties, academic departments, schools and other academic structures; - (f) determines, in accordance with any relevant deed or gift, and after consultation with the principal, the conditions applicable to any scholarships and other academic prizes; - (g) determines the persons to whom scholarships and academic prizes are awarded;